billy-le/billyle.dev/packages/website/src/content/posts/self-hosting-your-website-with-coolify-v4-a-step-by-step-guide.md

 **Note:**

 It's worth noting that I had to fiddle with the DNS around a lot near the end of this tutorial, but I found that having your domain on Cloudflare is a better experience.
 Initially, I had my domain on NameCheap.
 While it was working, I was experiencing strange behaviors like slow load times on the desktop versus mobile.

-Even running the page speed test, it was able to view the mobile but the desktop failed.

-I figured it would all be easier if I paid the $10 USD transfer fee over to Cloudflare and that's exactly what I did.

 ## Creating your SSH key